Kechieanyanwu/kechieanyanwu/README.md

 - 🔭 I’m currently working on <a href="https://github.com/Kechieanyanwu/kitchenApp-backend"> **KitchenApp** </a>.
 This is a personal inventory management system.

-- 🌱 I’m currently learning frontend development using React, Mobile App development, and how to integrate AI into personal projects.
+- 🌱 I’m currently working with Vouchsafe.

 - 📝 I regularly write thoughts on being a technologist on my <a href="https://pivotech.substack.com"> **Substack** </a>.